Bucks trounce Hawks 125-91 to tie East finals at 1-1 - WTMJ

 Brook Lopez scored 16 points for the Bucks, while Khris Middleton had 15 points, eight assists and seven rebounds.
 Antetokounmpo had nine rebounds and six assists.

-Danilo Gallinari had 12 points and John Collins added 11 for the Hawks.
+Danilo Gallinari had 12 points and John Collins and Cam Reddish each added 11 for the Hawks.

 Milwaukee was intent on making life difficult for Young two nights after the Bucks blew a seven-point lead in the final four minutes of Game 1.
 Young’s Game 1 performance had made him the first player ever with at least 45 points and 10 assists in a conference finals game.